-Only small parts of our travel diary has been translated into English by family members and friends.
-That was a tremendous job but articles getting longer and longer made it difficult for us to ask them for more translations.
-Please be so kind as to use services like google translate if you're interested in reading articles that haven't been translated.
+Our voyage is terminated.
+Only small parts of our travel diary were translated into English by family members and friends.
+Articles getting longer and longer made it difficult for us to ask them for more translations.
+Please be so kind as to use services like google translate if you're interested in reading articles on our German website that haven't been translated.
 Or click through the photo gallery - the photos on our German website are talking for themselves and allow you to follow us on our trip.
 Please find here the link.

 COPLARE promotes plastics recycling on the Cape Verde Islands

 We had already envisaged the Cape Verde Islands as the first destination for COPLARE to get to work when we were still in Germany.
 The conditions on this group of islands are great:

 - The Cape Verde Group of Islands is still a comparatively poor country, with many people unemployed and relatively low wage levels.

 - The main reason is that the Cape Verde Islands have but few resources.
 Farming is only possible on some of the islands.
 Up to today, industrial jobs have mainly been available in the area of fish processing and, more recently, in the construction sector.
 The islands place their hope into tourism - an area they plan to develop strongly in the future.